hai-vr/documentation/docs/products/combo-gesture-expressions/convert-to-faceemo.md

 ## How to use

-In VCC, install the additional package *Haï ~ Convert ComboGesture to FaceEmo*.
+In ALCOM, install the additional package *Haï ~ Convert ComboGesture to FaceEmo*.

 - In the scene that contains the ComboGesture components and your avatar, create a [New Expression Menu in FaceEmo](https://suzuryg.github.io/face-emo/docs/tutorials/simple-menu/) or reuse the one you have.